 Thanks to these features, the polymer is the single most used polymer for plastics-based medical devices used in hospitals.
 As one of the most versatile materials available, vinyl is also used extensively in the healthcare sector for cables for telecommunications, pipes for drinking water and sewage, energy-saving windows and a range of other products.

-Where is PVC used in healthcare?
+Where is PVC Used in Healthcare?

 Applications of Medical PVC